-WhatsApp focuses on solutions adopted by other apps such as Telegram.
-On the level of the “volatile” messaging, today it launches its "View once" function, which deletes photos or videos from the chat after they have been opened by the recipient.
+WhatsApp is based on solutions adopted by other apps such as Telegram.
+In terms of "volatile" messaging, today it launches its own "View only once" function, which deletes photos or videos from the chat after they have been opened by the recipient.

 How it works

-When you send a photo or video on Whatsapp, you can show them only once and stop.
-How?
-Just tap the button with the number "1" to the left of the submit button.
-After the recipient opens it, the video (or photo) will be deleted forever, with no possibility of recovery.
+When you send a photo or video on Whatsapp, you can view it only once and stop.
+As?
+Just tap the button with the number “1” to the left of the submit button.
+After the recipient opens it, the video (or photo) will be deleted forever, without any possibility of recovery.

 Small but substantial note from your humble editor: the recipient on Whatsapp will still be able to see that the video or photo is of the disappearing type, so I still suggest using this feature only with people we trust, why do one screenshot is a snap.